Family centre

 Family centres are community resources that provide services to parents, children, and spouses.

-Family centres exist to provide need-based aid to families affected by a range of events, including death, physical and mental illness, divorce, unemployment, and child abuse and child neglect.
-They have been created by different local government departments, or by different agencies, in order to fulfill three basic functions.
+Family centres exist to provide need-based aid to families affected by a range of events, including death, physical and mental illness, divorce, unemployment, child abuse and child neglect.
+They have been created by different local government departments, or by different agencies, in order to fulfill three basic functions: